Insurance Agency Business Plan Template

 Executive Summary

 Next, provide an overview of each of the subsequent sections of your plan.
 For example, give a brief overview of the insurance agency industry.
 Discuss the type of insurance agency you are operating.
 Detail your direct competitors.
-Give an overview of your target customers.
-Provide a snapshot of your marketing plan.
+Give an overview of your target market.
+Provide a snapshot of your marketing strategy.
 Identify the key members of your team.
 And offer an overview of your financial plan.

 Company Analysis

-In your company analysis, you will detail the type of insurance agency you are operating.
+In your company analysis, you will detail the type of insurance business you are operating.

 For example, you might operate one of the following types: